kheller18/data-structures-algorithms/questions/AWS.md

 194. Which type of scaling would you recommend for RDS and why?
      + There are two types of scaling. vertical scaling and horizontal scaling:
-       + Vertical scaling: lets you vertically scale up your master database with the press of a button.
+       + `Vertical scaling`: lets you vertically scale up your master database with the press of a button.
 A database can only be scaled vertically, and there are 18 different instances in which you can resize the RDS.
-       + horizontal scaling: is good for replicas.
+       + `Horizontal scaling`: is good for replicas.
 These are read-only replicas that can only be done through Amazon Aurora.

 195. What is a maintenance window in Amazon RDS?
 Will your DB instance be available during maintenance events?
      + RDS maintenance window lets you decide when DB instance modifications, database engine version upgrades, and software patching have to occur.
 The automatic scheduling is done only for patches that are related to security and durability.
 By default, there is a 30-minute value assigned as the maintenance window and the DB instance will still be available during these events though you might observe a minimal effect on performance.